A hysterectomy is surgery to remove your uterus (partial hysterectomy) or your uterus plus your cervix (total hysterectomy).

 After the procedure

-You can expect light vaginal bleeding for a few days to weeks after your robotic hysterectomy.
+You can expect some vaginal bleeding for a few days to weeks after your robotic hysterectomy.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.